kaize0409/awesome-graph-data-augmentaion/README.md

   year={2022}
 }
 ```
-You are highly encouraged to contribute to this repo!
+We will keep updating the paper list and you are highly encouraged to contribute to this repo!

 ## Roadmaps
 - [GraphDA for Optimal Graph Learning](#GraphDA-for-Optimal-Graph-Learning)